nikhilsimha/take-home/README.md

    - use HTMX & Alpine to build an interactive site.
    - mock any api calls you need to - use flask + python to serve dummy data on a port.
    - tailwind or any component library that you are familiar with is okay to use.
-2. Focus in building software that is both simple and capable.
+2. Your ability to build software that is both simple and capable.